luxiangrong/mcp-sdk-php/README.md

 This package provides a PHP implementation of the [Model Context Protocol](https://modelcontextprotocol.io), allowing applications to provide context for LLMs in a standardized way.
 It separates the concerns of providing context from the actual LLM interaction.

+## Dev Branch

+This is the dev branch for v2.0 of the MCP SDK for PHP.
+It will implement the 2025-03-26 revision of the MCP Spec, while v1.0 will continue receiving any necessary bug fixes for supporting the 2024-11-05 version of the spec.

 ## Overview

 This PHP SDK implements the full MCP specification, making it easy to: